dcunited001/dcunited001.github.io/_posts/2016-04-30-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 Sounds pretty simple, right?
 Here's where things get interesting.
 You can also use the `zoom<X>` method from to inject affect the arity of data returned from a Lens Getter.
-That is, you can use `zoom<X>` to return not only the object you're inspecting.
+That is, you can use `zoom<X>` to return not only the object you're inspecting, but also some information about it or some monad to call later.
 In order to use `zoom`, you'll need to understand `IxState`, which is a state monad implementation.
 However, you're basically just zooming into the lens's context and passing the `IxState` down to it.
 This returns another `IxState` coupled to the lens's getter context and the `IxState` is